Crystal structures in super slow motion

-Category: Environment Hits: 5Laser beams are used to change the properties of materials in an extremely precise way.
+Category: Environment Hits: 7Laser beams are used to change the properties of materials in an extremely precise way.
 However, the underlying processes generally take place at such unimaginably fast speeds and at such a small scale that they have so far eluded direct observation.
 Researchers have now managed to film, for the first time, the laser transformation of a crystal structure with nanometer resolution and in slow motion in an electron microscope.

 Read more https://www.sciencedaily.com/releases/2021/01/210122154414.htm